dandavison/delta/README.md

             Style (foreground, background, attributes) for the commit hash decoration.
 See STYLES section.
 The style string should contain one of the special attributes 'box', 'ul' (underline), 'ol' (overline), or the combination 'ul ol' [default: ]
+        --commit-regex <commit-regex>
+            The regular expression used to identify the commit line when parsing git output [default: ^commit ]

         --file-style <file-style>
             Style (foreground, background, attributes) for the file section.
 See STYLES section.
 The style 'omit' can be used to remove the file section from the output [default: blue]